 For me, this is the first time that not owning my own data has really put me off.
 I'll be returning my FitBit.

-> like I change my daily targets, but weekly targets dont change.
+I have found a few bugs in fitbit, like I change my daily targets, but weekly targets dont change.

 fwiw I think that is by design; the two things are independent. e.g. you may wish to set a minimum 10k steps a day, but a weekly goal of 100k (or whatever).
 It's a bit confusing because it sets you up defaults for both day and week where week=7xDay, but it doesn't have to be that way.